BrownEpiHSR/Hayes_ZosterVaccine_Dementia_PostAcute_LTC/README.md

 The folders are organized as follows:

 1. Primary Analysis
-* Code/ → R scripts used for clone–censor–weight implementation, model estimation, and bootstrapping
+* Code → R scripts used for clone–censor–weight implementation, model estimation, and bootstrapping
-* Data Documentation/ → Excel files documenting the project details, data sources, covariates definitions used in the analysis
+* Data Documentation → Excel files documenting the project details, data sources, covariates definitions used in the analysis

 Purpose: